T-JN/ALL-Research/README.md

 # ALL-Research
-The results of the research (source codes, algorithms, numerical indicators, visualizations, etc.) are in a private repository
+The results of the research (source codes, algorithms, numerical indicators, visualizations, etc.) are in a private repository.

 Jamgharyan, T. V., Iskandaryan, V. S., & Khemchyan, A. A. (2024). Оbfuscated Мalware Detection Model.
 Mathematical Problems of Computer Science, 62, 72–81.
 Retrieved from http://mpcs.sci.am/index.php/mpcs/article/view/862